SolisTecnologia/Sobot_Challenges/challenges/challenge_003.md

  1. After mastering the control of the electromagnets, simulate the collection of metal boxes to deposit them on the acrylic shelf provided with the SoBot kit.
 ![Magneto Image](./imgs/challenge_003_magneto_image.png)

-## 🥇 Completion Requirements
-- **File Generation:** A different file must be generated for each difficulty level.
-- **Assembly Execution:** The assembly of the lift module with the electromagnet must be done according to the provided instructions.
-- **Correct Electrical Wiring:** Wiring must be performed safely and accurately.
-- **Control Precision:** The lift with the electromagnet must operate correctly.
-- **Complete Execution:** The SoBot must perform the entire sequence without errors.

 ## 🌟Tips
 - Check the **Set of commands for controlling digital outputs** section in the Command Guide.
 - Refer to the APOSTILA SOBOT starting on page 81 (2nd Edition – 2024).